UBC-iGEM/internal-wiki-2023-24/src/index.md

 One notable requirement of iGEM is to demonstrate we have used the Engineering Cycle in our project.
 This means we must demonstrate that we are iterating on the design of our project which is only possible if we record down what went wrong in our processes and how we plan to fix it.

-Additionally, iGEM also requires a notebook (from wetlab, but drylab should also have individual notebooks).
+Additionally, iGEM also requires a notebook (from wet lab, but dry lab should also have individual notebooks).
 Anyone should be able to freely access these notebooks to inquire about what subteams are up to.

 We are also using [software practices](#why-are-we-using-software-practices) when adding content to our internal wiki.
 This includes all members making a personal branch to pull updates and push their own, making PRs to merge their content into the main branch, using issues, and more.
 If you are confused by this, wait until our Git, GitHub and Documentation workshop; if you're still confused send a message in the documentation channel.

 ### Knowledge Transfer
 **Encourage creativity**; the more knowledge sharing we have, the better all our different subteams can collaborate.
 The more integrated each subteam is the better we will perform at iGEM.

-**iGEM is a holistic competition.** Having a strong drylab will get you no better than silver if other subteams are struggling.
-Everyone is expected to have an educated and in depth knowledge of the project from every angle; drylab, wetlab and HP.
+**iGEM is a holistic competition.** Having a strong dry lab will get you no better than silver if other subteams are struggling.
+Everyone is expected to have an educated and in depth knowledge of the project from every angle; dry lab, wet lab and HP.
 This is not possible without documentation from each subteam.

 Additionally, teams must integrate each other's work into their own work.
 This is only possible if knowledge is being shared between all members of the team.